 In the world of self-serve, getting to know a platform and mastering its nuances can become a daunting task.
 Even for the most well-versed ad-tech professionals, using a complex buying platform can take some getting used to and usually requires some form of training.
-Learning how to use the platform can be straightforward, but for comprehensive training and strategizing, personalized help from the experts in required.
-This is why Customer Success Managers (CSMs) for self-serve demand-side platforms (DSPs) are as important as the functionalities in the DSP itself.
+Learning how to use the platform can be straightforward, but for comprehensive training and strategizing, personalized help from the experts is required.
+This is why Customer Success Managers (CSMs) or Account Managers for self-serve demand-side platforms (DSPs) are as important as the functionalities in the DSP itself.

-1. Allow you to gain a competitive advantage
+1. Allow you to gain a competitive advantage.

-Customer Success Managers have industry insight to help navigate the complexities of digital media.
+Account Managers have industry insight to help navigate the complexities of digital media.
 Based on where your organization is today, and where you need to be tomorrow, CSMs consider the entire ecosystem to ensure you move quickly and keep up with trends while reducing risk along the way.
 They can educate your team on industry buzzwords and topics that could be causing roadblocks in campaign strategy planning.
 If your team is stuck in the CPL debate – and whether it’s an important metric – CSMs will help you answer that question and settle the bet.
 Their main goal?
 To ensure your use of the platform is aligned with your goals and objectives.

-2. Help maximize the use of your platform
+2. Help maximize the use of your platform.

 Beyond giving you insight into what is going on in the industry as a whole, the key role of a CSM is to help you think outside the box with the self-serve platform your team is using.
 Whether it’s providing a second set of eyes on your campaigns to ensure everything is set up correctly or highlighting valuable features you may be overlooking, the CSM’s goal is to ensure you are using the tool as efficiently as possible.
 Ensuring maximum use includes in-depth, one-on-one training — beyond help centre articles.

-3. Provide insight into unique campaign strategies
+3. Provide insight into unique campaign strategies.

 Specifically in the programmatic space, using the features in a DSP is an art.
 In many cases, some features are designed to be used in combination with others.
 CSMs will suggest specific campaign tips to aid the success of your marketing initiatives, but will also offer insight into how features or tactics can be leveraged in tandem – for example video retargeting or sequential messaging.
 CSMs also suggest new ways to explore tactics you are leveraging, such as using custom segments with your audience targeting.
 They are also a great resource for providing A/B testing strategies against campaigns you may be running elsewhere, to ensure you’re not wasting any dollars while you test.

-4. Make integrating with vendors a breeze
+4. Make integrating with vendors a breeze.

-5. Take the hassle out of transitioning platforms
+5. Take the hassle out of transitioning platforms.

 Signing up for a self-serve platform is the easiest part of the process.
 In many cases, marketers are transitioning between products, which can sometimes be more difficult than simply starting from scratch.
 CSMs know this, and do whatever they can to ensure the transition is seamless.
 They offer the right resources to support the effective adoption of the new platform in your organization, helping you ramp up faster and with greater ease.
 Based on how you were using other platforms, CSMs will highlight the similarities and differences to ensure you understand how to switch your strategies and daily tasks to align with a new system.

-Can you tell we love CSMs?
+Can you tell we love customer success?

 Customer Success teams are immensely valuable in the technology space, especially with self-serve platforms.
 The team’s main goal is to provide personalized, proactive support designed to address business-critical environments, minimize risk, and accelerate adoption.
 If your technology partner has a Customer Success team, it’s a great idea to reach out and catch up with them to ensure you are not missing out on potential campaign optimizations or integrations.